President + CEO|Email: firstname.lastname@example.org

-Jai Luster is the Founder and Executive Director of the Luster Learning Institute, NFP.
-His background in mindfulness, yoga and decades of experience in organizational leadership led him and his wife Joy Luster to develop the Luster Learning Institute and its Calm Classroom program in 2007.
+Jai Luster is the President and CEO of the Luster Learning Institute, NFP.
+His background in mindfulness, yoga and decades of experience in organizational leadership led him and his wife, Joy Luster, to develop the Luster Learning Institute and its Calm Classroom program in 2007.
 Their intention was to share the many psychological, physiological and social benefits that can be derived from a daily practice of mindfulness with the public school students and teachers of the United States.
-Jai was also the Co-Founder of Mesirow Advanced Strategies Inc. and Executive Vice President of its parent, Mesirow Financial Holdings Inc. Jai received a B.A. in Sociology from the University of Colorado.
+In his previous career, Jai was the Co-Founder of Mesirow Advanced Strategies Inc. and Executive Vice President of its parent, Mesirow Financial Holdings Inc. in Chicago, IL.
+Jai received a B.A. in Sociology from the University of Colorado.
 He has been publicly teaching mindfulness and yoga programming since 1976.

 Co-Founder + Creative Director|Email: email@example.com